 Each month, I’ll provide a couple posts with answers to your burning questions.
 From time to time, I’ll throw in some bonus posts and we’ll talk to some special guests who can StraightTalk on their areas of expertise.
 When we’re done, we will have demystified every aspect of business architecture.

 And of course like any journey, it will evolve as it goes, guided by your input and the direction of the business architecture discipline.

-StraightTalk is now read in 14 countries.
+StraightTalk is now read on six continents.
 Practitioners, business leaders, and analysts alike are finding valuable, concise information in each StraightTalk post.
 Here’s what subscribers have to say:

 I love your blog.
 It is very rich with good information.
 The segments are short and very easy to read.
 There are reference documents for further reading where I can continue at my own pace.
 Thank you. — Casey G.

 You’re writing is amazingly clear and conversational — Pete C.